-We are leading the fight against drug-facilitated sexual assault, also known as drug rape.
-Women’s Justice NOW provides one-on-one expert support for survivors of drug rape to help them navigate the criminal justice system.
+We are joining the fight against drug-facilitated sexual assault, also known as drug rape.
 We are building a broad base of knowledge on how these types of sexual assault cases are mishandled across the country, and we’re advocating for effective criminal justice reforms that give survivors a pathway to justice on their own terms.

 What is drug-facilitated sexual assault?